iterative/ldb/documentation/Command-summary.md

 ```
 LDB considers any directory containing this structure a valid LDB instance regardless of the presence of other files and directories.

-If `[directory]` argument is omitted, LDB defaults to creating a *private* repository at `~/.ldb/private_instance`.

-Unlike *enterprise* installation, *private* instance has a default `read-add` storage location configured at `~/.ldb/private_instance/add-storage` (see `ADD-STORAGE` below) where the locally added data objects will be copied and stored.
+Unlike *enterprise* installation, *private* instance has a default `read-add` storage location configured at `~/.ldb/read_add_storage` (see `ADD-STORAGE` below) where the locally added data objects will be copied and stored.
 The differences between private and enterprise LDB instances are mostly limited to how LDB treats previously unseen data objects (see `ADD` below).

 ## flags